cbdevnet/midimonster/backends/python.md

 | `manage(function, socket)`	| `midimonster.manage(handler, socket)`	| Register a (connected/listening) socket to the MIDIMonster core.
 Calls `function(socket)` when the socket is ready to read.
 Calling this method with `None` as the function argument unregisters the socket.
 A socket may only have one associated handler |
 | `cleanup_handler(function)`	| `midimonster.cleanup_handler(save_all)`| Register a function to be called when the instance is destroyed (on MIDIMonster shutdown).
 One cleanup handler can be registered per instance.
 Calling this function when the instance already has a cleanup handler registered replaces the handler, returning the old one. |

+When a channel handler executes, calling `midimonster.inputvalue()` for that exact channel returns the previous value, while the argument to the handler is the current value.
+The stored value is updated after the handler finishes executing.

 Example Python module:
 ```python
 import socket